Lygre/addons/azureSets/Readme.md

  8. //aset help --Shows this menu.

 **Changes:**
+v2.25
+ * Added functionality for main or subjob BLU

 v1.15 - v1.22
  * Fixed spells that were missing
  * Recoded for 4.1